goldlabel-apps/kart/docs/md/008_Sprint_Demo.md

 }
 ```

-Making changes to a plugin is done by developers of all kinds, but they all know how to  manage the codebase on [GitHub](https://github.com/listingslab-software/advicator/projects/1)
+Making changes to a plugin is done by developers of all kinds, but they all know how to  manage the codebase on [GitHub](https://github.com/listingslab-software/kart/projects/1)

-Developers clone the [advicator plugin repo](https://github.com/listingslab-software/advicator/tree/develop/plugins/advicator) and install it on their local WordPress.
+Developers clone the [kart plugin repo](https://github.com/listingslab-software/kart/tree/develop/plugins/kart) and install it on their local WordPress.
 The plugin is [activated](https://woocommerce-368502-1795531.cloudwaysapps.com/wp-admin/plugins.php) like any plugin

 ![clone](../../media/sprintdemo/clone.png)

 The unix command `ln` can be used to create a symlink from wherever you cloned the repo to your wordpress installation which lets you make changes to the code and see the results in context

 ```
-ln -s ~/Desktop/Node/advicator/plugins/advicator ~/Desktop/Node/wordpress/advicator/wp-content/plugins
+ln -s ~/Desktop/Node/kart/plugins/kart ~/Desktop/Node/wordpress/kart/wp-content/plugins

 ```